 - Amount of wage the employer will pay

-Tipped Employees with Dual Jobs
+Tipped Employees With Dual Jobs

-But, employers may not use the tip credit when the tipped employee spends more than 20% of their time doing related duties that do not generate tips.
+But, employers may not use the tip credit when the tipped employee spends more than 20% of their time performing duties that do not generate tips.

 Service Charges vs. Tips